 The Board assumes an overall responsibility for operational risk management in the bank defining the tone at the top.
-This also includes defining risk appetite for operational risk, approval of the Operational Risk Management Framework, senior management oversight to ensure that strategies, policies and processes are reviewed and implemented effectively at all levels.
+This also includes defining risk appetite for operational risk, approval of the Operational Risk Management Policy and Framework, senior management oversight to ensure that strategies, policies and processes are reviewed and implemented effectively at all levels.

 The Bank has an established Operational Risk framework consisting of policies and procedures to ensure identification, assessment, reporting & monitoring of controls towards management of operational risk bank wide.
 Where appropriate, risk transfer in the form of insurance has also been looked into as part of risk mitigation.
 Ongoing management of operational risk is reviewed and monitored by dedicated Operational Risk Champions across the bank with coordination from Operational Risk Management (ORM) department.
 The Operational Risk Management unit continues to lead the effort to embed the Operational Risk Management Framework ('ORMF') across the Bank.
-The ORMF (RCSA, KRI, Control Testing and Incident reporting) is currently being embedded into bank's people, process and systems which enables an end-to-end view of non-financial risks, facilitating focus on the risks that are critical to achieving the Bank's strategic objectives and associated controls.
+The ORMF (RCSA, KRI, Control Testing and Incident reporting) is currently being embedded into bank's people, process and systems which enables an end-to-end view of non-financial risks, facilitating focus on the risks that are critical to achieving the Bank's strategic objectives through associated controls and maintenance of Operational Loss Database.
 It provides a platform to drive forward-looking risk awareness and assisting management focus.